ken-okabe/ken-okabe.github.io/src/content/docs/en/book/unit-4/section-1/0-functor-monad.md

 ---
-title: 'Bringing It All Together: Functor & Monad'
+title: 'Bringing It All Together: Functor & Monad (Revisit)'
 description: >-
   Our ultimate goal has been to obtain a mapper function that can work between container types: